MicrosoftDocs/learn/learn-pr/student-evangelism/install-code-tools-python-nasa/includes/7-install-python.md

 Now that you have installed Visual Studio Code, you'll need to download Python so your computer knows how to run and interpret the code you write.

 > [!NOTE]
-> Most Mac and Linux computers comes with Python pre-installed, however it might not be up to date.
+> Most Mac and Linux computers come with Python pre-installed, however it might not be up to date.
 Also, if you have installed the [Visual Studio Code Coding Pack for Python](https://aka.ms/LearnOnVSCode?azure-portal=true), then you can skip to Unit 9.

 To start, install [Python 3.10 (or later) from python.org](https://www.python.org/downloads/?azure-portal=true).
 Select **Download Python X.XX** to begin the installation.
 After it's downloaded, run the executable to install.
 These instructions are for a Windows computer.
 If you have Linux or Mac, use the links that correspond to your operating system.